 |How long can you stay there?||As long as you need it.|

 |Legal Coverage||Residential Tenancies Act|

-Social Housing provides a good standard of accommodation specifically designed for the needs of older people.
-Social Housing is a lot like public housing but it is managed by various Social Housing providers so conditions of tenure vary.
+Community Housing provides a good standard of accommodation specifically designed for the needs of older people.
+Community Housing is a lot like public housing but it is managed by various Community Housing providers so conditions of tenure vary.